 Vanessa is hired by the mysterious client to inspect and clear an outpost taken over by renegade robots.
 Receiving instructions via an encrypted communication channel, Vanessa and her client develop a playful relationship.
 As she explores the facility, she finds evidence of cloning experiments and gradually learns more of the outpost, as well as the client, whose identity is not revealed until the end.

-Vanessa was armed with a palm blaster and special moves called energy drives that draw energy from her Aegis Suit.
-Taking a cue from Capcom's series Street Fighter, the energy drives were initiated with quick commands of the directional pad.
-Different suits had different energy drives available.
+Vanessa must fight legions of robots, clearing them room by room.
+She is armed with a palm blaster and special moves called energy drives that draw energy from her Aegis Suit.
+Taking a cue from Capcom's series Street Fighter, the energy drives are initiated with quick commands of the directional pad.
+Different suits have different energy drives available.